 GABBUTT, L. 1705.
 Private KEH.
 Transferred as a Private Military Foot Police P13611 on 29/06/1916 until 11/11/1918.
 Awarded British War and Victory Medals named to Military Foot Police.

 GABRIELSEN, Maurice (Morris).
 376. Corporal.
 'A' Squadron.
 Enlisted pre-war KEH 17/12/1912.
 Entered France 1/06/1915.
 Died 10/12/1918 aged 25 after being discharged with tuberculosis 7/09/1918.
 Son of David and Rose Gabrielsen of 3 Windermere Terrace, Prince's Park, Liverpool.
 Buried in LIVERPOOL (BROAD GREEN) JEWISH CEMETERY, UK.
 Name commemorated on a plaque - PRINCES ROAD SYNAGOGUE - ROLL OF HONOUR; OLD HEBREW SYNAGOGUE and commemorated on Liverpool Town Hall Roll of Honour, Toxteth, Liverpool, Merseyside, UK; and Liverpool College, Sefton Park, Merseyside.
-Entitled to British War Medal and Victory Medal.
+Entitled to British War and Victory Medals.
 Awarded Silver War Badge 30526.

 GAIR, Samuel.
 1387.
 Private.
 Discharged 15/07/1919.
 Entitled to British War and Victory Medals.